Robert Duncan McNeill

-McNeill and his first wife, Carol, had three children together before their 2015 divorce.
-In 2005, McNeill directed his then teenaged daughter, Taylor, when she had a small role in the episode "The Pleiades" of the series Summerland.
-His son Kyle is a singer songwriter.
-McNeill married Rebecca Jayne Sims in Vancouver, Canada, on March 7, 2021.

 Career

 Acting

 McNeill grew up in Atlanta, and began his career acting in local and regional productions before becoming a student at Juilliard School in New York City.
-He enjoyed early success as a professional actor, winning the role of Charlie Brent on All My Children and starring in the feature film Masters of the Universe.
-He also starred in an episode of the 1980s version of The Twilight Zone, "A Message From Charity".
-He then appeared with Stockard Channing in the Broadway production of Six Degrees of Separation before returning to Los Angeles to pursue roles on television.
-He appeared in featured guest roles on numerous TV series, including L.A.
-Law; Quantum Leap; and Murder, She Wrote.
-He was a featured cast member on the short-lived 1992 series Going to Extremes, Another guest role that same year was in "The First Duty", an episode of Star Trek: The Next Generation, in which he played Nick Locarno, a Starfleet Academy cadet and squad leader who pressures fellow cadet Wesley Crusher into covering up their wrongdoings.
-He would later become a Trek regular in 1995 on Star Trek: Voyager, on which he played Tom Paris, a Starfleet officer with a backstory similar to Locarno's.
-Other credits include Zebulon in "Joseph and the Amazing Technicolor Dreamcoat" at the Paper Mill Playhouse and Judas in "Godspell" at the Lamb's Theatre.
+He enjoyed early success as a professional actor, winning the role of Charlie Brent on All My Children and starring in the feature film Masters of the Universe alongside Courtney Cox.
+He starred in an episode of the 1980s version of The Twilight Zone, "A Message From Charity".

+He appeared with Stockard Channing in the Broadway production of Six Degrees of Separation McNeill played the role of "Jack" in the national touring company of "Into the Woods," Stephen Sondheim's Tony Award-winning musical, before returning to Los Angeles to pursue roles on television.
+He also featured in guest roles on numerous TV series, including L.A.
+Law, Quantum Leap, and Murder, She Wrote.
+He was a featured cast member on the short-lived 1992 series Going to Extremes, Another guest role that same year was in "The First Duty", an episode of Star Trek: The Next Generation, in which he played Nick Locarno, a Starfleet Academy cadet and squad leader who pressures fellow cadets, including Wesley Crusher, into covering up their wrongdoings.
+He later became a Trek regular in 1995 on Star Trek: Voyager, on which he played Tom Paris, a Starfleet officer with a backstory similar to Locarno's.
+In 2023, he reprised the role of Nick Locarno in Star Trek: Lower Decks season four.

+His other credits include Zebulon in "Joseph and the Amazing Technicolor Dreamcoat" at the Paper Mill Playhouse.